emmercm/igir/docs/rom-headers.md

 | Nintendo - Famicom Disk System | fsNES/FDS     | `.fds`    |
 | Nintendo - SNES                | SMC           | `.smc`    |

 Those file extensions above are the commonly accepted "correct" ones and `igir` will attempt to detect if a header is present in them automatically.
-If for some reason your files don't have the right extension (e.g. `.rom`) you can force header detection with a glob option:
+If for some reason your files don't have the right extension (e.g. `.rom`) you can force header detection with the `--header` glob option:

 ```shell
 igir [commands..] --dat <dats> --input <input> --header "*.rom"